Art Travel and Study Program in Europe with RISD

 If you are looking to go overseas, make sure a travel course is right for you.
 Get as much information as possible about the course.
 It is easy to find out how long it is, but how much of that time is spent on a bus or train as opposed to an actual location?
 If possible, meet the professor to find out who you will be traveling with — and who will assess your work.

-Finally, ensure that you are not mistaking a short travel course for a study abroad semester.
-If you have never been to Europe and want a first experience of a foreign culture, the former is your best bet.
-Having studied abroad in Madrid for seven months, I am convinced that if you are looking for a more genuine immersion, a semester, or even a year abroad is the way to go.
-A travel course, on the other hand, is the perfect alternative for exploring a specific field of interest.
-And if the first, short visit is successful, you might just want to come back for a longer stay.
+Having studied abroad in Madrid for seven months, I am convinced that a semester or even a year abroad is the way to go if you are looking for a more genuine immersion.
+On the other hand, a travel course is the perfect alternative for exploring a specific field of interest.
+If the first short visit is successful, you might want to return for a more extended stay.

 For More Information